score-json/json/TSF/trustable/throw-ill-formed-json/TIJ-05.3.md

     Erikhu1: 1.0
 ---

-The service throws an exception if an improper string is used as name of any member.
+The service provided by nlohmann/json throws an exception if an improper string is used as name of any member.